 Only you know what keeps you from performing at your best.
 Be proactive about distractions, rather than reactive.
 If you don’t set yourself up for success, how can you expect yourself to succeed?

 Working from home brings both unique benefits and unique challenges, but neither is an excuse for not being productive.
 Identify your challenges and find ways to overcome them (even if that means leaving the house to work for a while!).
-Every challenge has an answer.
 As Norman Vincent Peale said, “Every problem has in it the seeds of its own solution.”

-To all the work-from-home readers out there, please share any additional productivity tips you know of with the rest of us!
-Thanks for reading, everyone!
+To all the work-from-home readers out there, please share any additional productivity tips you know of with the rest of us below!